What It Could Mean If Your Car Makes a Clicking Noise When Starting

 Multiple clicks (rapid clicking)

 Rapid clicking usually indicates there is enough power in the battery to bring the starter motor to life but not enough to crank the engine.
 When it can’t get your engine spinning, the starter motor turns off and on.
 Each time it turns on, the teeth of the pinion gear clatter against the teeth of the flywheel.
 That’s the clicking that you hear.
-(Try these five tricks to extend the life of your car battery.)

 A single loud click when starting (even after trying to jump-start your battery) is usually caused by a faulty starter motor, starter relay/solenoid or other electrical problem.
 However, if your engine has locked up (seized) the starter pinion will smash into the flywheel, making a loud clunking noise as it tries to crank the engine.